Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/optimizations/reducing_noise.rst

           The detected highlights.

-The lamp is a known light source, so its location is already known, but the glossy highlight(s) that it causes are a different matter.
+The light is a known light source, so its location is already known, but the glossy highlight(s) that it causes are a different matter.
 The best we can do with path tracing is to distribute light rays randomly over the hemisphere, hoping to find all the important bright spots.
 If for some pixels we miss some bright spot,